AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-main-menu.md

 product-area: system-administration;templates;setup
 navigation-topic: layout-templates
 title: Customize the Main Menu using a layout template
-description: As an Adobe Workfront administrator or a group administrator, you can use a layout template to configure the options users see when they open the Main Menu in Workfront:
+description: As an Adobe Workfront administrator or a group administrator, you can use a layout template to configure the options users see when they open the Main Menu in Workfront - EDIT ME.
 ---

 # Customize the Main Menu using a layout template